 This may not feel like soon to victims eager for a settlement.
 But for plaintiffs’ Paraquat lawyers, it is good news to get a trial date because it is the first big step towards getting victims the settlement compensation amount they deserve.

 What Is Paraquat?

-Paraquat (paraquat dichloride) is an extremely toxic chemical that is used to kill weeds, grass, and other unwanted vegetation.
+Paraquat (paraquat dichloride) is a highlyextremely toxic chemical used to kill weeds, grass, and other unwanted vegetation.
 It is applied by spraying.
-Despite being banned in many countries, Paraquat is one of the most widely used industrial herbicides in the world.
+Despite being banned in many countries, Paraquat is one of the world’s most widely used industrial herbicides.

 The Paraquat lawsuit is reminiscent of the Roundup cancer lawsuit, a very successful litigation for victims.
 (Eerily, they both have similarities to Agent Orange.)
 They are both used as non-selective herbicides.
 With Roundup, the injury is not Parkinson’s disease but cancer.

 These products contain Paraquat:

 - Cyclone SL 2.0

 Paraquat Is Extremely Toxic

 Paraquat is an extremely toxic chemical that is highly poisonous if ingested.
 Paraquat has been used commercially in the U.S. since 1964.
 The health risks associated with Paraquat – most notably the risk that exposure causes Parkinson’s disease – have led 32 countries to ban the chemical entirely.